-The new OSHA General Industry fall protection regulations that went into effect this month are prompting a slew of questions on fixed ladders.
+The new OSHA General Industry fall protection regulations that went into effect in 2017 are prompting a slew of questions on fixed ladders.
 If you are wondering when a fixed ladder requires fall protection, which forms of ladder fall protection are OSHA compliant, or if ladder cages still comply with OSHA’s revised ruling, we have just the post for you…..

 If you carefully examine the new ruling, you’ll note that OSHA 1910.28(b)(9) requires General Industry employers to provide fall protection on fixed ladders more than 24′ above a lower level.
 This new requirement is important for a number of reasons.
 For starters, prior to the new ruling, the only real guidance on fixed ladders came from the Construction Standards– OSHA more (1926.1053(a)(18) required the use of cages, wells, ladder safety devices, or self-retracting lifelines for fixed ladders of 24 feet or more.
 OSHA’s new ruling was designed, in part, to create more uniformity between the General Industry and Construction standards.
 That said, the revised ruling also breaks new ground by creating a framework to phase out the use of ladder wells and cages.

 From a best practices standpoint, we have never been fans of ladder cages because they don’t arrest falls.
 You can strike your head during a fall, lose consciousness, and create an extremely difficult rescue scenario for first responders.
 There are also cases of gruesome entanglements where falling workers tear off body parts during a rapid, uncontrolled descent.

 The revised ruling establishes a phase out of ladder wells and cages over the next 20 years per OSHA 1910.128(b)(9)(i).
 Here are the implementation details: